 Our Vision

-We are a world-leading research programme focusing specifically on the epidemiology and impact of eye diseases in Asia.
-We aim to:
+Build a world-leading research programme focusing specifically on the epidemiology and population health of major eye diseases in Asia.

-Provide a one-stop “data portal” and information source on the epidemiology of Asian eye diseases
+Provide a one-stop “data portal” and information source on the population health of Asian eye diseases.

 Our Aims

-To provide research expertise, training and consultation to other researchers and ophthalmic institutions in Singapore and Asia
+To provide research expertise, training and consultation to other researchers and ophthalmic institutions in Singapore, the Asia-Pacific region and globally.

 Cohort